-To avoid doubt, unless the contrary intention appears, the requirements imposed by Divisions 1 to 4 of this Standard apply to the production, transport and processing of milk for raw milk products and to raw milk products.
+To avoid doubt, unless the contrary intention appears, the requirements imposed by Divisions 1 to 4 of this Standard apply to the production, transport and processing of milk for raw milk cheese and to raw milk cheese.

-Clause 17 is included to make clear that the existing provisions of Standard 4.2.4 apply (baseline measures) and that the requirements specified under Division 5 are in addition to those.
+Clause 17 is included to make clear that the existing provisions of Standard 4.2.4 apply (baseline measures) and that the requirements specified under Division 5 are in addition to these.

-Subdivision 2 - Primary production of milk for raw milk products
+Subdivision 2 - Primary production of milk for raw milk cheese

-Additional measures for primary production of milk for raw milk products are specified under subdivision 2 of Division 5.
+Additional measures for the primary production of milk for raw milk cheese are specified under subdivision 2 of Division 5.